cyxwang/CompenHR/README.md

 # CompenHR
 ## Introduction
-This is PyTorch implementation of the paper CompenHR: Efficient Full Compensation for High-resolution Projector.
+This is PyTorch implementation of the paper “CompenHR: Efficient Full Compensation for High-resolution Projector”.

 ## Usage
    1. Clone this repo: